Bhool Bhulaiyaa 3: Theatrical

 Bhool Bhulaiyaa 3 was theatrically released on 1 November 2024, on the occasion of Diwali.
 The film was theatrically released in Bangladesh on the same day as its worldwide release and thus became the second Hindi film to be released in the country.
 The worldwide theatrical distribution rights were acquired by AA Films.
 Distributor Anil Thadani had secured rights of single screens for the film.
 The release clashed with the film Singham Again.

 The film has been banned in Saudi Arabia due to mentions of homosexuality which is banned in the country.

 Home media

-The digital streaming rights of the film were acquired by Netflix for ₹135 core.
+The digital streaming rights of the film were acquired by Netflix for ₹135 crore.
 The film began streaming on the platform from 27 December 2024.

 Reception

 Box office

-Bhool Bhulaiyaa 3 was a Blockbuster and earned ₹36.60 crore on opening day and a weekend total nett of ₹110.20 crore in India.
+Bhool Bhulaiyaa 3 earned ₹36.60 crore on opening day and a weekend total of ₹110.20 crore in India.
 As of 1 December 2024, the film has grossed ₹334.67 crore in India and ₹89.18 crore internationally.
 It concluded its run with worldwide gross estimated to be ₹423.85 crore worldwide.